 In the UK the clearest evidence of populism today is the leave EU referendum result, called Brexit by media commentators who helped promote it.
 If our education system has helped created the new rift in society between leavers & remainers, signified by the brutality and complexity that is characteristic of populism, could there be new education policies that might help redress the dramatic social schisms we are now living through?

 As two people who have worked across the piece in the English education system, and with a keen sense of the history of education & learning, we think that there are many dimensions of the education system that have been run down, overlooked or ignored, which, looked at afresh, might enable a fresh set of education policies to emerge.
 This could be based on a combination of best historical practice, such as democratic, self-organised learning (Mechanics Institutes and Summerhill for example) and new social collaborations identified in the Digital Practitioner (that we have highlighted elsewhere) emerging from the curiosity of young professionals in FE colleges applying the use of new personal technologies to the practice of learning.

 In A Dominies Log AS Neill patiently documents the results of his kindness as a teacher on his pupils, which he later implemented in the profoundly democratic institutional practice of Summerhill.
 He kept this log in 1915 as the horrific First World War had started and stopped the instigation of a professionals teachers group coming together.
-This represented one of many missed opportunities of the teaching profession to take charge of its professional self-organisation and set its own standards (as opposed to being a trades union organised around pay and conditions).
+This represented one of many missed opportunities of the teaching profession to take charge of its professional self-organisation and set its own professional standards (as opposed to being a trades union simply organised around pay and conditions).

-We hope to share our reflections and learning in the manifesto part of this blog.
-Guest bloggers welcome too… (Fred Garnett)
+We hope to share our reflections and the learning we hope this process in the manifesto part of this blog.